 The IDI at Statistics NZ links government administrative data, such as health, social welfare, corrections and police data.
 It allows researchers to look at the de-identified, anonymous interactions of people with these services.

-This research began in 2016 and is using the IDI across a wide range of datasets to evaluate outcomes for 390 clients of The People’s Project – up to 30 years before being housed and at two and five years after they were housed.
-The aim is to show the effect pre- and post-housing on the wellbeing of these people, and the extent of savings available to the government across a range of government-funded services by adequately funding and adopting Housing First.
+This research began in 2016 and is using the IDI across a wide range of datasets to evaluate outcomes for 390 consenting clients of The People’s Project – up to 30 years before being housed and at two and five years after they were housed.
+The aim is to show the effect, pre- and post-housing, on the wellbeing of these people, and the extent of savings available to the government across a range of government-funded services by adequately funding and adopting a Housing First approach.

-This research is a collaboration between NIDEA and The People’s Project, analysing 695 client records to determine characteristics of people who have been homeless in Hamilton.
-It will analyse the demographic characteristics of this group of people compared to the Hamilton population in general, and delve into their experiences of homelessness.
+This research is a collaboration between NIDEA and The People’s Project, analysing anonymised records of consenting clients to determine characteristics of people who have been homeless in Hamilton.
+NIDEA have analysed the demographic characteristics of this group of people compared to the Hamilton population in general, and delve into their experiences of homelessness.

 University of Waikato researcher Renee Shum is looking at the definitions of homelessness that are used by providers of the services accessed by clients of The People’s Project.
 Renee is also interviewing providers about things that have worked and not worked in support of clients when working alongside The People’s Project.

-Dr Rebekah Graham is conducting in-depth interviews with seven to 10 people who have been housed by The People’s Project, to investigate what contributed to their homelessness and then what helped them find and stay in a home.
+In Phase One, Dr Rebekah Graham has conducted in-depth interviews with six people who have been housed by The People’s Project, to investigate what contributed to their homelessness and then what helped them find and stay in a home.
 This research includes photo-elicitation of the possessions or items that are important to people in their new homes.

 Researcher Carole McMinn will interview and survey people who are being supported by The People’s Project to determine their pathways to homelessness.
 Overseas research shows that this pathway can often begin in childhood.
 Participants will be given the opportunity to tell us what type of intervention might have stopped them becoming homeless, and at what point in their journey to homelessness this help would have been welcomed.
 Carole is a case worker with The People’s Project and is also undertaking her doctorate.